MOGI-ROS/Week-1-8-Cognitive-robotics/README.md

 [INFO] loading images and labels...
 ```

+> In 2025 April there isn't any tensorflow version that could support CUDA version higher than 12.5 which might result in incompatibility with Ubuntu 24.04.
+If you have to disable GPU acceleration until compatibility issues are resolved, just set temporarily the following environmental variable in the right terminal window:
+> ```yaml
+> export CUDA_VISIBLE_DEVICES=""
+> ```
+> You can check the current compatibility table on [this link](https://www.tensorflow.org/install/source#gpu).

 Let's take a look on the code!
 The most important part of the code is just a couple of lines:
 ```python
 # initialize the model